Bishwas-py/QuAPI/READme.md

 ### How to use `/` as URL?

-- Create a controller with its action; for example, `home.index`
+- Create a controller with its action and method; for example, `home.index`
 - Add `home.index` to the `routes.yaml` file; as `root: home.index` on the first line
 - Run `./core/server.py` to start the server in the project directory; be sure you are in the project directory